-- Consultations: - The faculty members grading the reports will provide one consultation opportunity per week at a given time. - The measurement groups can also come to the laboratory to consult with the supervisors overseeing the given measurements during the last 15 minutes of any regular measurement session. - Extent of lab reports - The lab report can only be 8 pages long plus the required report cover and mandatory annex - A mandatory annex to the 8 pages needs to contain the following: - A scanned copy of the hand written notes which were signed upon completion of the laboratory measurement, and which contain all the tables of all the data which was recorded. - An excel file in which the calculations were made
+- The cover of the laboratory report must be downloaded from the webpage. - The lab report can only be 6 pages long plus the required report cover and mandatory annex - A mandatory annex to the 6 pages needs to contain the following: - A scanned copy of the hand written notes which were signed upon completion of the laboratory measurement, and which contain all the tables of all the data which was recorded. - The uploaded zip file must contain an excel file in which the calculations were made and the pdf of the laboratory report.

-After the laboratory measurement

-•ALL LABORATORY REPORTS NEED TO BE ORIGINAL AND MADE BY THE LAB GROUP!
-ANY MEASUREMENT LEADERS SUBMITTING WORK WHICH WAS NOT SOLELY PRODUCED BY THE GROUP, WITHOUT CITING THE APPROPRIATE SOURCE, WILL HAVE TO FACE THE CONSEQUENCES OF THEIR ACTIONS!
+- •ALL LABORATORY REPORTS NEED TO BE ORIGINAL AND MADE BY THE LAB GROUP!
+ANY MEASUREMENT LEADERS SUBMITTING WORK WHICH WAS NOT SOLELY PRODUCED BY THE GROUP, WITHOUT CITING THE APPROPRIATE SOURCE, WILL HAVE TO FACE THE CONSEQUENCES OF THEIR ACTIONS! - •The reports are evaluated within 2 days, and a message is sent to the student through the poseidon network informing the student whether the report was accepted or not.
+If the report is unacceptable, there is one opportunity to resubmit the report by the following Sunday at midnight. - •Please note that in some cases the reports need to be submitted earlier in order to make sure that presentations can be presented when needed.